Start your morning with this delicious and refreshing green tea smoothie made with banana, almond milk, and matcha powder.

 You can use any blender to make smoothies, but I bought a Nutribullet from Costco a while back when it was discounted.
 It’s so easy to use!
 You can make as many servings as you like, but what I like most about this Nutribullet is that it’s easy to make ONE serving.
 And the blender container can turn into a cup so you don’t need to pour the smoothie into a glass (one less thing to wash!).
 You can even take it on the go with a special lid.
 How awesome is that?
 (I am not being paid or compensated by Nutribullet for singing praises here.
 I just truly enjoy the product).

 If you are looking for a power morning drink or an afternoon pick-me-up, I hope you enjoy this matcha green tea smoothie.
-It makes a delicious refreshing treat especially on a sticky summer day.
+It makes a deliciously refreshing treat, especially on a sticky summer day.
 Cheers to a healthier daily routine!

 - 5 ice cubes